martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Protection against Congestion Collapse

-With regard to the potential of causing congestion collapse, CUBIC behaves like Standard TCP since CUBIC modifies only the window adjustment algorithm of TCP.
-Thus, it does not modify the ACK clocking and Timeout behaviors of Standard TCP.
+With regard to the potential of causing congestion collapse, CUBIC behaves like AIMD TCP since CUBIC modifies only the window adjustment algorithm of AIMD TCP.
+Thus, it does not modify the ACK clocking and Timeout behaviors of AIMD TCP.

 ## Fairness within the Alternative Congestion Control Algorithm